l8te/11ty-portfolio/groups/parts-inside.md

 These paintings were created over the space of 5 weeks.

-Acrylic on wood blocks and cardboard.
+Acrylic and paint marker on wood blocks and cardboard.

-Some originals available on BigCartel.
+Some originals will be available on BigCartel. *<---coming soon!*